jensenlab/PlateArrays/docs/src/index.md

 # Package Features

-* Place experiments onto any size plate
+* Array runs for experiments onto any size plate
+* Optimally place control wells for any run array.
-* Optionally block certain wells from being used
+* Block wells from being used
+* Minimize labware usage by binpacking runs from multiple experiments onto as few plates as possible.

 ## Getting Started